Joe-Xuu/nfc-lending-system/README.md

 pip install -r requirements.txt
 ```

-4. Run the Server
+4. Run the Server - Change this step if you are using hosting services

 ```Bash
 uvicorn main:app --reload
 ```

-5. Expose Localhost (Using Ngrok)
+5. Expose Localhost (Using Ngrok) - Change this step if you are using hosting services

 In a separate terminal: